Mayurji/Computer-Vision/Robot Localization/ReadME.md

 ### Sense/Move Cycle

-When a robot senses, a measurement update happens; this is a simple multiplication that is based off of Bayes' rule, which says that we can update our belief based on measurements!
-This step was also followed by a normalization that made sure the resultant distribution was still vald (and added up to 1).
+When a robot senses, a measurement update happens; this is a simple multiplication that is based off of Bayes' rule, which says that we update our belief based on measurements.
+This step is followed by a normalization that made sure the resultant distribution was still valid (and added up to 1).

 When it moves, a motion update or prediction step occurs; this step is a convolution that shifts the distribution in the direction of motion.

-After this cycle, we are left with an altered posterior distribution!
+After this cycle, we are left with an altered posterior distribution.